Synodicon Orientale: Manuscripts

 The text is based on one manuscript: Alqosh Syr.
 169 dating to the 13th or 14th century.
 The manuscript is currently stationed at the Rabban Hormizd Monastery (Monastery of the Chaldeans in Baghdad).
 In the 19th century, a copy of it was brought by Mgr.
 Joseph David to Rome, where it is now catalogued as Vat.Borg.Sir.
 81–82.

-Though additional manuscripts of the Synodicon Orientale are not known, additional transmission is present for some other sections of the Great Synodicon, as in the Īlīyā al-Jawharī (c.
+Though additional manuscripts of the Synodicon Orientale are not known, additional transmission is present for some other sections of the Great Synodicon, as in Īlīyā al-Jawharī (c.
 900) and Ibn al-Ṭayyib’s Fiqh al-Naṣrāniyya.